Matching Algorithms for Causal Inference with Multiple Treatments: Simulations

 where $\delta_{pt}$ is the standard deviation of $\mathbf{X}_{p}$ in the full sample among units receiving the reference treatment $W=t$.
 As in McCaffrey et al. (2013) \cite{mccaffrey-13} and Lopez and Gutman (2017) \cite{lopez-15}, we extract the maximum absolute standardized pairwise bias at each covariate,

 This metric reflects the largest discrepancy in estimated means between any two treatment groups for covariate $p$.
-McCaffrey et al. (2013) \cite{mccaffrey-13} advocated a cutoff of 0.20, but maintained that larger cutoffs can be more appropriate for different applications.
+McCaffrey et al. (2013) \cite{mccaffrey-13} advocated a cutoff of 0.20, but maintained that larger cutoffs may be appropriate for different applications.

-For matching algorithms with a caliper, a second metric that is used to measure matching performance is the proportion of units from the eligible population with $W=1$ which were included in the final matched set, $Prop.Matched$.
-When estimating $\tau_{jk}^{t}$, scenarios with $Prop.Matched\approx1$ and low $Max2SB_{p}$ for all $p$ are optimal, because most of the units in the population of interest are maintained, and the covariate distributions are similar on average across treatment groups.
+For matching algorithms with a caliper, a second metric that is used to measure matching performance is the proportion of units from the eligible population with $W=1$ that were included in the final matched set, $Prop.Matched$.
+When estimating $\tau_{jk}^{t}$, scenarios with $Prop.Matched\approx1$ and low $Max2SB_{p}$ for all $p$ are optimal, because most of the units in the population of interest are retained, and the covariates' distributions are similar on average across treatment groups.
 By design, matching algorithms without a caliper have $Prop.Matched=1$.

+A third metric that is used to measure balance among matched sets is the ratio of the variances of covariates between each treatment group \cite{stuart-10, rubin-07}.
+In the multiple treatment setting, we extract the maximum absolute pairwise difference between variances at each covariate, measured on the natural logarithm scale,